Volume asymptotics and Margulis function in nonpositive curvature: Introduction

 A twin problem is the asymptotics of the number of free-homotopy classes of closed geodesics.
 Margulis \cite{Mar1, Mar2} proved that in the negative curvature case

 where $P(t)$ is the set of free-homotopy classes containing a closed geodesic with length at most $t$.
-In the nonpositive curvature case, a breakthrough was made recently by Ricks \cite{Ri}: \eqref{e:mar2} is established for rank one locally CAT$(0)$ spaces, which include rank one manifolds of nonpositve curvature.
-Later, generalizing Ricks' method, Climenhaga, Knieper and War \cite{CKW2} proved \eqref{e:mar2} for a class of manifolds (including all surfaces) without conjugate points, and the author \cite{Wu} proved \eqref{e:mar2} for rank one manifolds without focal points.
+Recently Ricks \cite{Ri} proved \eqref{e:mar2} for rank one locally CAT$(0)$ spaces, which include rank one manifolds of nonpositve curvature.
+Later, generalizing Ricks' method, Climenhaga, Knieper and War \cite{CKW2} proved \eqref{e:mar2} for a class of manifolds (including all surfaces of genus at least $2$) without conjugate points, and the author \cite{Wu} proved \eqref{e:mar2} for rank one manifolds without focal points.